my13ootleg/1click-activator/README.md

 # Usage

-## Run to file
+## Launch the file

-Run it with administrator privileges.
+Run it with admin privileges.
 It will take about 5 minutes to activate, please wait.

 ## Caution